meta-llama/llama-stack/docs/source/getting_started.md

 ### Docker

+Running inference of the underlying Llama model is one of the most critical requirements.
+Depending on what hardware you have available, you have various options:

+**Do you have access to a machine with powerful GPUs?**
+If so, we suggest...

+**Are you running on a "regular" desktop machine?**
+In that case, we suggest ollama

+**Do you have access to a remote inference provider like Fireworks, Togther, etc.?**
+...

 We provide pre-built Docker image of Llama Stack distribution, which can be found in the following links in the [distributions](../distributions/) folder.

 > [!NOTE]